AHORAFLX/help-flexygo/docs/Connectors/OpenAI.en.md

     ## ChatGPT processes calling

-4.  **(Optional)** After save your settings, you can also configure the assistant to be able to call flexygo processes.
+4.  **(Optional)** After saving your settings, you can also configure the assistant to be able to call flexygo processes.

     It is heavily recommended that the processes linked and its parameters have a description of what the process does.
     {: .flx-warning-card }